ciskiwitch/ciskiwitch.github.io/_pages/about.md

 Behavior Change
 ======
 I am interested in how people can successfully achieve and maintain behavior changes, particularly for behaviors that are seen as morally-relevant.
-I am currently investigating the process of changing one's language in socially desirable ways.
+Currently, I am investigating the process of changing one's language in socially desirable ways.
 In this line of research, I work with <a href="http://dornsife.usc.edu/wendy-wood/">Dr. Wendy Wood</a>.